scotchtape22/games/README.md

 World Championship Laser Tag puts players in the role of the GM of a Laser Tag team in the 1980s, but also the future.
-You manage your roster and tactics to build the best possible strategy to defeat your opponents in asychrnonus matches.
+You manage your roster and tactics to build the best possible strategy to defeat your opponents in autobattle matches.